elliotjreed/royal-mail-tracking/README.md

 # Royal Mail Tracking for PHP

-Note: this is an initial release of this package.
-It has been tested in the "real world", but there could be some issues.

 Please raise an issue in the GitHub repository if you are able, if not please feel free to [contact me](https://www.elliotjreed.com/contact).

 Pull requests for bug fixes or potential changes are welcome!

 ## Usage

-PHP 8.0 or above is required.
+PHP 8.1 or above is required.

 To install the package via [Composer](https://getcomposer.org/download/):